Pressure Point Stomach 5

 A Place for Free Speech for Martial Artists

 The more information you have about the actual pressure points you are targeting with your strikes the better results you will have.
 This is why I wrote an eBook called Kyusho Pressure Point Anatomy.

 This eBook breaks down every pressure point on the body, where they are, and what they do!

 Right now you can get a "Sneak Peak" of this eBook!
 Just fill out the form below, confirm your email and a link to download is on the way!

 Are you ready for a serious education in the science of pressure point self defense?
 Then take a look at our Novice Kyusho Jitsu Home Study Course for 1st Dan Black Belt.
 This is an all inclusive course, which means there are no extra cost associated with it.

 I charge $75 per session in Dojo and there are 11 sessions required to grade.
 The Kyusho Home Study Course lists at $797 normally.
-However for the "holiday season" I am going to give you the entire course for
+But right now you get the entire course for.....

-And if you enjoy our posts please share with your like minded friends on social media!
+And if you enjoy our Kyusho / Pressure Point articles please share with your like minded friends on social media!
 This helps me to bring you more great and free content.
-Comments are welcome below!
+It also helps me to grow the KJWA!

 Have a great day!

 Grand Master Art Mason